-Until WWII, this was a popular geisha quarter, but it is now better known for its love hotels, which make it a lively place in the evenings.
+Until WWII, this was a popular geisha quarter, but it is now known for its nightlife.

-Some older wooden houses still remain in its narrow streets, and the area is also home to Tokyo National University of Fine Arts and Music and its art museum.
-As well as works of famous artists and craftsmen, the collection also includes itembs by university teachers and students.
-With over 28,000 artifacts, the University Art Museum today has the largest collection of art objects in the whole of Japan (Tues. - Sun., 10 am - 5 pm, ¥300).
+Some older wooden houses still remain in its narrow streets, and the area is also home to the Tokyo National University of Fine Arts and Music and its art museum.
+As well as the works of famous artists and craftsmen, the collection also includes items by university teachers and students.
+With over 28,000 artifacts, the University Art Museum today has the largest collection of art objects in all of Japan.

 Just outside the station, you will find Ueno Park, which is one of the largest parks in Tokyo and very popular with families.
 The park is especially popular in the cherry blossom season, when Tokyoites come to sit, contemplate the cherry blossoms, and drink beer and saké.

 The park is home to: the Tokyo National Museum, the oldest and largest museum in Japan; the Ueno Zoo, founded in 1882; it is the oldest zoo in Japan.
 It is home to Li-li and Shin-Shin, two pandas on loan from China; the Shitamachi Museum, featuring recreated homes and stores from the Edo and Taisho periods.